Home > Health & Wellness > Health Library > Sexuality and Reproductive Issues (PDQ®): Supportive care - Health Professional Information [NCI]

 General information about clinical trials is also available from the NCI Web site.

 Adjuvant radiation therapy and/or chemotherapy introduce higher risks of infertility in patients with cancer.
 Sterility from these therapies may be temporary or permanent.
-The occurrence of this toxicity is related to a number of factors including the individual's gender, age at the time of treatment, type of therapeutic agent, radiation field, total dose, single versus multiple agents, and length of time since treatment.
+The occurrence of this toxicity is related to a number of factors including the following:

 Although chemotherapy causes ovarian damage, there appears to be no risk of toxicity to future offspring of women treated with these agents before pregnancy.